 However, a major issue was that participants who skipped breakfast were often former smokers, heavy drinkers, physically inactive and had a poor diet.

-Breakfast, nutrition and brain power.
 Eating breakfast, in particular ready-to-eat cereal, has been associated with a higher daily intake of fibre, B vitamins, vitamin C, calcium and iron.
 (Much of this research was funded by cereal companies.)

 Some studies, but not all, have found beneficial effects of eating breakfast on a child’s memory and concentration in the classroom.
 The cognitive effects of breakfast have been most evident, though, in undernourished children.

-Final word.
 While the research around eating (or skipping) breakfast is somewhat equivocal, there are good reasons to include this meal in your diet.
 Breakfast foods provide growing kids (and adults) with nutrients that fuel the brain, bones and muscles.